seeinyou/redshift-cloudwatch-trigger-lambda-sam/README.md

 ## Configure Redshift cluster CloudWatch alarm
 - Create a CloudWatch alarm to monitor the CPU utilization of a Redshift cluster.
 - Set the alarm threshold to preferred values.
-For example 5 for 1 minutes.
+For example 5 consecutive periods of 1 minutes.
 - Configure an action to send a notification to an Amazon SNS topic, which should be created in the SAM template.

 ## Conclusion